 - another animal.

-The defense works if the defender takes no more action than was reasonably necessary to ward off the attack.6
+The defense works if you take no more action than was reasonably necessary to ward off the attack.6

 2.2.
 Not responsible for the animal